tallforasmurf/PPQT2/extras/sphinx/index.rst

   or one change.

   If the word is "dog" other words might include
-  "doe" and "do" and "dogs", but not "Dow" because that needs two changes (d to D and g to w).
+  "doe" (one change), "do" (one deletion) and "dogs" (one insertion), but not "Do" because that needs two changes (d to D and delete the g).

 Second Harmonic
   Filters the table to show words that are the same as that word except for exactly two edit changes.

   If the word is "dog" other
-  words might include "Dow" or "foe" (two changes) or "doggy" (two insertions) or "dang" (one insertion, one change).
+  words might include "Dow" or "foe" (two changes), "doggy" (two insertions) or "dang" (one insertion, one change).

-The First Harmonic is a good tool for finding format keywords that proofers might misspell, such as Footnote or Illustration.
+First and Second Harmonics are good tools for finding keywords that proofers might misspell, such as Footnote or Illustration.
-For example the First Harmonic of the word `Footnote` would include `Footnotes` and `footnote`.
-The Second harmonic would include `footnotes` and `Footntoe`.
+For example, the First Harmonic of the word `Footnote` would include `Footnotes` and `footnote`; and the Second harmonic would include `footnotes` and `Footntoe`.

 .. _Good words list: